-Critical Element Evidence (Record document and page # for future reference) Comments/Notes/Questions/Suggestions Regarding State Documentation or Evidence The State has policies and procedures in place to protect the integrity and confidentiality of its test materials, test-related data, and personally identifiable information, specifically: To protect the integrity of its test-related data in test administration, scoring, storage and use of results; To secure student-level assessment data and protect student privacy and confidentiality, including guidelines for districts and schools; To protect personally identifiable information about any individual student in reporting, including defining the minimum number of students necessary to allow reporting of scores for all students and student groups. e2.6.1 WIDA UTAH CONTRACT 2020.
-P. 21-28 Most components for resubmission are addressed, at least minimally, in the indicated evidence.
-Detailed evidence is needed specific to how WIDA data are protected by the State, including who has access to WIDA data on a local level.
+Critical Element Evidence (Record document and page # for future Comments/Notes/Questions/Suggestions Regarding

+Citical Element reference) State Documentation or Evidence

+The State has policies and procedures in N/A The state/consortium provided evidence in a prior

+place to protect the integrity and submission.

+confidentiality of its test materials, test-

+related data, and personally identifiable

+information, specifically:

+• To protect the integrity of its

+test-related data in test administration,

+scoring, storage and use of results;

+To secure student-level

+assessment data and protect student

+privacy and confidentiality, including

+guidelines for districts and schools;

+• To protect personally identifiable

+information about any individual student

+in reporting, including defining the

+minimum number of students necessary to

+allow reporting of scores for all students

+and student groups.

+Section 2.6 Summary Statement

+No additional evidence is required or

-\X\\ The following additional evidence is needed/provide brief rationale:
+The following additional evidence is ne •

+• [list additional evidence needed w/ brief rationale]